-As at 31 December 2022, the Group had twenty four owned vessels and one chartered-in vessel.
+As at 31 December 2023, the Group had twenty three owned vessels and one chartered-in vessel.
 The Group's revenue represents chartering freight and hire income arising from the Group's owned and chartered-in vessels.
 Hire income under time charter is accounted for as operating lease and is recognized on a straight-line basis over the period of each time charter contract.

-Revenue from chartering freight and hire for the year 2022 increased 16% to HK\$1,189,232,000, comparing to HK\$1,022,335,000 for the year 2021 due to the remarkable rebound of market freight rates driven by robust demand for dry bulk commodities worldwide and the increase in number of owned and chartered-in vessels as compared to the year 2021.
-However, there was a downward correction in market freight rates during the second half of 2022.
-The average daily time charter equivalent rate earned by the Group's fleet decreased 2% to US\$18,813 (approximately HK\$147,000) for the year 2022 as compared to US\$19,233 (approximately HK\$150,000) for the year 2021.
-The Company recorded a consolidated net loss of HK\$70,179,000 for the year 2022, which included a net impairment loss of HK\$384,742,000 on owned vessels, as compared to the consolidated net profit of HK\$1,498,072,000 which included a reversal of impairment loss of HK\$1,042,129,000 on owned vessels for the year 2021.
-Basic loss per share for the year was HK\$0.086 as compared to basic earnings per share of HK\$1.559 for the year 2021.
+Revenue from chartering freight and hire for the year 2023 decreased 46% to HK\$638,573,000, comparing to HK\$1,189,232,000 for the year 2022 due to the market freight rates were weak in most of 2023 amid the volatile macroeconomic environment as compared to the remarkable rebound of market freight rates driven by robust demand for dry bulk commodities worldwide in 2022.
+The average daily time charter equivalent rate earned by the Group's fleet decreased 52% to US\$9,063 (approximately HK\$71,000) for the year 2023 as compared to US\$18,813 (approximately HK\$147,000) for the year 2022.
+The Company recorded a consolidated net loss of HK\$461,805,000 for the year 2023, which included a net impairment loss of HK\$109,286,000 on owned vessels and an impairment loss of HK\$44,406,000 on right-of-use assets while a consolidated net loss of HK\$70,179,000 which included a net impairment loss of HK\$384,742,000 on owned vessels, was reported in 2022.
+Basic loss per share for the year was HK\$0.512 as compared to basic loss per share of HK\$0.086 for the year 2022.

-Revenue of HK\$455,827,000, HK\$303,162,000 and HK\$171,048,000 were derived from three charterers that contributed 38%, 25% and 14% respectively to the Group's revenue for the year 2022.
+Revenue of HK\$124,984,000, HK\$121,238,000 and HK\$102,531,000 were derived from three charterers that contributed 20%, 19% and 16% respectively to the Group's revenue for the year 2023.
 Management has a credit policy in place for approving the credit limits to charterers and the exposures to credit risk are monitored such that any outstanding trade receivables are reviewed and followed up on an ongoing basis.
 For trade receivables from customers, credit evaluations including assessing the customer's creditworthiness and financial standing are performed on customers requiring a credit over certain amount.
 The management consider that the credit risks inherent in the Group's outstanding trade receivables within one year past due was immaterial.